fpetruschke/escapeZombieHorde/README.md

 # escapeZombieHorde

+**An android app that interacts with a webservice tracking your footsteps and spawning zombies near you.**

+**Between the 01.10.2016 and the 31.10.2016 you can visit `http://zombie.menkar.uberspace.de`**

+This application contains a webservice (running on an apache2 webserver - connected to a mysql database) and a client (android app).
+The client calls the apis' routes with predefined parameters.

-The web application is based on PHP framework Silex 1.3 ( [http://silex.sensiolabs.org/documentation](http://silex.sensiolabs.org/documentation) )
+The web application is based on PHP framework Silex 1.3 ( [http://silex.sensiolabs.org/documentation](http://silex.sensiolabs.org/documentation) ).

 ------